Deployment - Resources

 - Need financial assistance?
 Each service branch offers financial assistance for families with demonstrated need.
 Contact your service’s relief organization.

 Paperwork and legal: Organize your paperwork before you deploy.
 Proper legal arrangements can improve your military readiness.
 Active and retired service members are eligible for free legal assistance – preparing wills, appointing powers of attorney, document translation and more – at your installation’s legal assistance office.
+To find a legal assistance office on MilitaryINSTALLATIONS, select “Program or Service” then “Legal Services/JAG” and your ZIP code or installation name.

-- For all phases of the deployment cycle, the Department of Defense provides a variety of counseling and suicide prevention services to all active-duty, National Guard and reserve service members, survivors and others.
+- For all phases of the deployment cycle, the Department of Defense provides a variety of counseling and suicide prevention services to active-duty, National Guard and reserve service members, survivors and others.
 Military OneSource offers confidential counseling options for service members and their families.
 Call 800-342-9647.

 - The Military Crisis Line, 800-273-8255, Press 1; and the National Suicide Prevention Hotline,1-800-273-TALK (8255), are available 24 hours a day, seven days a week, 365 days a year.